 • Prevention of neural tube defects

-Cruciferous veggies contain a sulfur based phytochemical called glucosinolate, there is great evidence to show that if consumed on a regular basis can reduce the risk of cancer.
+Cruciferous veggies contain a sulphur based phytochemical called glucosinolate, there is great evidence to show that if consumed on a regular basis can reduce the risk of cancer.
 Yet another great reason to eat your veggies!

-How to: Pick & Store
+How to: Pick & Store Brussels Sprouts

 How to store: Store unwashed Brussels sprouts in a plastic bag in your fridge’s crisper.
 If kept refrigerated in a sealed bag, sprouts can last 2 or more weeks.